-You can make two types of super contributions: non-concessional (after-tax) contributions and concessional (before-tax) contributions.
-Concessional contributions are also known as tax-deductible super contributions where an individual claims a deduction.
+Generally speaking, you can make two types of super contributions: non-concessional (after-tax) contributions and concessional (before-tax) contributions.
+Concessional contributions can also include tax-deductible super contributions, where an individual claims a deduction.

-For the 2013/2014 year, an eligible individual can make concessional contributions of up to $25,000 a year if under the age of 60, and up to $35,000 for the year if aged 60 years or over.
+For the 2013/2014 year, an eligible individual can make concessional contributions of up to $25,000 a year if under the age of 60, and up to $35,000 for the year if aged 59 years or over on 30 June 2013.
 (For the general rules applicable to concessional contributions see SuperGuide article Super concessional contributions: 2013/2014 survival guide).

 If you’re self-employed (or substantially self-employed) or you’re not employed, you can claim a tax deduction for your super contributions, which means these super contributions are treated as concessional contributions.
 An individual under the age of 18 however can only claim a tax deduction for super contributions when his or her income comes from gainful employment, such as carrying on a business.